Scarborough Hospital: History

 In the early 1930s it was decided to build a new general hospital for Scarborough; the cost of construction of £135,000 was financed in part by the sale of the site of a former hospital at Spring Hill and in part by public subscription.
 The new hospital was opened by the Duke of Kent on 23 October 1936.
 After the hospital joined the National Health Service in 1948, a major new extension followed in 1988.

 The hospital came under the management of the Scarborough and North East Yorkshire Healthcare NHS Trust in 1994 but on 1 July 2012 the Scarborough and North East Yorkshire Healthcare NHS Trust was absorbed by the York Teaching Hospital NHS Foundation Trust.

 A new surgical ward, known as Maple Ward, was built by Elliott Off-Site Building Solutions at a cost of £2.4 million and opened in spring 2011.
 Another new surgical ward, called Lilac ward, was built by Kier Group at a cost of £5 million and opened in March 2015.

-A new two-storey urgent and emergency care centre, to cost £47 million, was started in 2022 and should open in 2024.
+A new two-storey urgent and emergency care centre opened in May 2025.
+The project cost £47 million and was started in 2022 with an initial completion date in autumn 2024; however this was delayed due to a faulty boiler.
+The centre includes a new CT scanner and a dedicated isolation room for highly infectious diseases.